Mostafa Abdelkarim represents and advises clients in international arbitration, cross-border litigation, and anticorruption investigations.

 The following represents experience acquired prior to joining Jones Day.

-Advised an energy corporation in an arbitration and litigation arising from an insurance coverage dispute.
+Represented a U.S. energy corporation in AAA arbitration and U.S. litigation arising from an insurance coverage dispute.

-Represented a U.S. state in complex environmental litigation concerning natural resource damages.
+Represented a U.S. state in U.S. litigation concerning natural resource damages.

-Represented a government contractor in a federal investigation into its security practices.
+Represented a U.S. information technology company in a U.S. federal investigation into its security practices.

-Advised a multinational corporation on criminal laws and procedures in the Middle East.
+Advised a U.S. technology company on telecommunications regulations and related criminal laws in the GCC.

-Advised the Saudi Arabia General Investment Authority (SAGIA) and the Economic Cities Authority (ECA) on reforming laws and regulations relating to governance, import controls, ports, work permitting, and real estate development.
+Drafted on behalf of a GCC state investment authority regulations relating to governance, import controls, ports, work permitting, and real estate development.

-Counseled a multinational company in the Maghreb region of North Africa on ways to promote and enhance trade and investment through a free trade agreement and tariff classifications.
+Advised an African phosphate mining company on enhancing trade and investment through a U.S. free trade agreement and related tariff classifications.

-Advised an international law organization on counseling governments and civil society groups in the Middle East and North Africa on constitution drafting, tribunal practices, political party formation, election laws, anticorruption mechanisms, consumer protection laws, and class action frameworks.
+Advised a U.S. international law organization on counseling governments and civil society groups in the Middle East and Africa on creating or enhancing legal and regulatory regimes, including with respect to tribunal practices, political party formation, elections, anticorruption, consumer protection, and class actions.

 - January 2019